-Formby High School’s E-Safety Policy, and the procedures contained therein, reflect the philosophy set out in the School’s Mission Statement, particularly with reference to the provision of a ‘safe and pleasant environment for effective learning’ and ‘to foster self-esteem, mutual respect and good behaviour’.
+Formby High School’s Online Safety Policy, and the procedures contained therein, reflect the philosophy set out in the School’s Mission Statement, particularly with reference to the provision of a ‘safe and pleasant environment for effective learning’ and ‘to foster self-esteem, mutual respect and good behaviour’.

 All staff and students must agree to abide by the School ICT Acceptable Usage Policy prior to using any School ICT facilities.

 The school will regularly update parents on any e-safety matters which cause concern with a view to working in partnership to safeguard the young people of Formby High School.
 Please find the most recent safety updates for your attention:

 - Information regarding ‘Fortnite’ game

 - Instagram Parent Guide

 The UK Safer Internet provides very helpful information for parents, and students, around safe use of the internet.
 Click the following image below for more information:

 Think U Know

 Think U Know is a useful website for parents to access important information, advice and guidance about how you can support your child to stay safe online.